 Once you know the signs, then you can explore solutions!

 Has your husband always been emotionally distant?

-If your marriage is struggling to get past this challenging time, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is struggling to get past this challenging time, then check out this quick video on how to Mend Your Marriage (click to watch on their site) that will help get yours back on track.